Aerial view of Atlanta's skyline with skyscrapers, highways, and greenery under a blue sky with fluffy clouds.

 Although the penalties are steep, a driver may choose to flee for several reasons:

-What Should I Do if I’m The Victim of a Hit and Run Georgia Driver?
+What Should I Do if I’m The Victim of a Hit-and-run Georgia Driver?

-In the event of a hit and run in Georgia, remain calm, and do the following:
+In the event of a hit-and-run in Georgia, remain calm, and do the following:

 Witnesses are crucial in hit-and-run cases.
 This is especially true if the hit-and-run driver gets away.
 Otherwise, you must make a claim on your own uninsured/underinsured motorist insurance policy.